 <u>co</u>rds laying on the ground next to each other.

 More tasks!
 This time we'll include the あいうえお column along with this "K-column" you just learned.

-- Using Drag n' Drop Hiragana, find the あいうえお and かきくけこ hiragana and drag them to their correct spots.
-How quickly can you identify and place these ten hiragana characters?
-When you can do it in under 25 seconds, or you've completed this task at least five times, move on to the next step.
+か/kaboxes, and quiz yourself on those cards.
+How quickly can you identify and answer these ten hiragana characters?
+When you've completed this task at least five times, move on to the next step.

 - Print out, copy, or download this worksheet.
 Complete it by filling in the blanks with the romaji for each of the kana.
 This time it will be both of the columns that you've learned (so far) so it should be a little more interesting (and half familiar).

 Once again, when you get stuck just think back to the mnemonic before you cheat.
 When you're done you can move on to the next group.